andrewmoles2/rTrainIntroduction/r-fundamentals-3/r_fundamentals_3.md

 # Ordering factors

 Sometimes the ordering of the factor levels matter.
 For example, if you had a question on how fast someone eats ice cream with the possible answers of *slow, medium, and fast*, the order is important.
-This order reflects how the output will be printed or arranged in a figure.
+This order reflects how the output will be printed or arranged in a figure, a table, or your analysis output.

 ![](https://github.com/andrewmoles2/rTrainIntroduction/blob/main/r-fundamentals-3/images/dog_order.jpg?raw=true){width="50%"}

 Run the below example.
+Look at the **Levels:* output.
 Can you see that the order is the wrong way round?
 We want slow to be first, then medium, then fast.

 ```r